 There are a lot of great Business English courses on the Internet.
-But isn't it better to learn from an instructor who actually knows the business world?
+But isn't it better to learn from an educator who actually knows the business world?

 "Ready or not, English is now the global language of business."